How to navigate the T-bill yield drop in Singapore

 What are treasury bills?
 T-bills refer to short-term Singapore government bonds or Singapore treasury bonds that the Monetary Authority of Singapore (MAS) issues based on a regular schedule.
 This ensures a level of security unparalleled when considering investments in Singapore.
 T-bills are a low-risk investment option, offering a stable return.

 In Singapore, T-bill and SGS bonds are issued through an auction process, where investors submit bids for the amount they are willing to pay.
-These auctions are open to all institutions and individuals, including Singaporeans, PRs, expats, and non-residents.
+These auctions are open to all institutions and individuals, including Singaporeans, permanent residents, expats, and non-residents.

 Importantly, T-bill yields are determined by this auction process, where the cut-off yield is the lowest accepted bid.